 Use the COVID‑19 school and child care screening tool to assess your child or yourself for symptoms.
 The results will tell you:

 - if you should go to school or stay home

 - what to do next

 Schools will continue to have enhanced cleaning practices.
-This includes cleaning high-touch surfaces, like eating areas, washrooms, doorknobs and desks at least twice a day.
+This includes cleaning high-touch surfaces, like eating areas, washrooms, doorknobs and desks at least once a day.

 School boards will continue to implement ventilation best practices and make upgrades to improve ventilation in all classrooms.
 This includes: